inexorgame-obsolete/ci-prebuilds/readme.md

 # Inexor's CI Prebuilds

-Inexor ships a lot of dependencies in a pre-built form in our [platform repository](https://github.com/inexor-game/platform/).
-While this saves a lot of compile time for the majority of developers it is also a huge burden to maintain.
+Inexor has many C++ dependencies, which we manage with [Conan packages](https://www.conan.io).

-This repository uses our [Docker builds](https://github.com/inexor-game/ci-docker) to compile our pre-built dependencies on Travis.
+This repository uses our [Docker containers](https://github.com/inexorgame/ci-docker) to compile our C++ dependencies on Travis and AppVeyor.

 **Why?**
   * all Inexor team members can trigger a (re-)build easily
   * transparent, reproducable build process
   * easier to debug
+  * reduces build time for the majority of developers
+  * mass testing of your dependencies

-If the builds are successfull the binaries will get uploaded to our dependencies server.
-Inexor team member can then download them, check them out locally and push them to our platform repository if they are fine.
+If the builds are successfull the binaries will get uploaded to our [Conan repository](https://bintray.com/inexorgame/inexor-conan).